afomera/hanami-omakase/README.md

 1.year #=> 31536000
 ```

-There are plural and sigular methods for those mentioned above.
+There are plural and singular methods for those mentioned above.